First-run program (Surface Hub)

 - Domain: This is the fully qualified domain name (FQDN) of the domain that you want to join.
 A security group from this domain can be used to manage the device.

 - User name: The user name of an account that has sufficient permission to join the specified domain.
-This account must be a computer object.

 - Password: The password for the account.